Lightning-AI/pytorch-lightning/docs/source-app/workflows/byoc/index.rst

 * Python 3.8.x or later (3.8.x, 3.9.x, 3.10.x) for Lightning installation

-* An active AWS account with enough permissions to create AWS objects
+* An active AWS account with enough permissions to create AWS IAM roles

 (Optional) For Terraform only: